 More than 2.3 million people worldwide currently live with MS. More than half, over 1 million people, live with a progressive form of MS.

 Progressive multiple sclerosis is a form of MS that gets worse over time.
 Each day, progressive MS takes things away from people: vision, mobility, cognition, ability to work, and their very independence.
-Despite advances in other forms of MS, there are no treatments for progressive MS.
+Despite advances in other forms of MS, there is only one FDA approved treatment for progressive MS.

 The International Progressive MS Alliance

 The International Progressive MS Alliance is a growing global initiative to end progressive MS. The Alliance began by bringing together the world’s leading experts in multiple sclerosis to identify the critical knowledge and treatment gaps where progress must be made to achieve breakthroughs necessary to change the world for people with progressive MS.